 - Add a splash of juice to water or seltzer.

 - Add slices of citrus fruit (lemon, lime, orange) to water, or try one of these fruit-infused water recipes from Real Mom Nutrition.

 4. Eat a variety of fresh fruits and vegetables.

-Eating a lot of fruits and vegetables is a great way to help you maintain a high water intake.
-It is estimated that about 20% of our daily water intake comes from foods.
+Eating a lot of fruits and vegetables is a great way to help you stay hydrated.
+It is estimated that about 20% of your daily water intake comes from foods.

 5. Know the signs of dehydration.

 Your body will often tell you if you are dehydrated.
 If you experience any of the following signs of dehydration, you should try to replenish your fluids as soon as possible.

 Yellow or dark-colored urine.